vladimirkanchev/haystack-train-rag/README.md

 ## Technical details

-At the current moment the project represents Q&A system based on RAG algorithm using Haystack 2.0 framework.
-The backend is provided by FastAPI while the frontend represents a by simple javascript app at the moment.
-The knowledge base is stored in specialized (in-memory store at the moment) embedding store as vectors, which are used later to build the query context.
-The aim of intelligent part of the Q&A system is to find out the context of each query through distance calculation between the query embedding and all vectors.
-Finally the extended query (context + query) is sent to the LLM model and its response serve as a Q&A system answer.
+At the current moment, the project represents a Q&A system based on a RAG algorithm using a Haystack 2.0 framework.
+The backend is provided by FastAPI, while the frontend represents a simple javascript page at the moment.
+The knowledge base is stored in a specialized (in-memory store at the moment) store as embedding vectors, which are used later to build the query context.
+The aim of the intelligent part of the Q&A system is to find out the best context of each query through distance calculation between the query embedding and all embedding vectors.
+Finally, the extended query (context + query) is sent to the LLM model in the system and its response serves as a Q&A system answer.

-Actually the Q&A system provides two functionalities: the first one for usual Q&A system where a user can ask questions and receive answers.
-The second one uses hard-coded questions with ground-truth answers for RAG algorithm evaluation and then can perform additional research and/or thus the user can extend it for other purposes.
+Actually, our Q&A system provides two functionalities: the first functionality is that of an ordinary Q&A system, where a user can ask questions and receive answers.
+The second functionality uses hard-coded questions with ground-truth answers for RAG algorithm evaluation and then, users can perform additional research and can extend it for other purposes.

-It started as a training project based on a notebook [1] as a simple Q&A system to answer questions for seven wonders of the ancient world.
-The we wanted it to grow it into a professional project solving more complex problems with the rag algorithm while use real, unprocessed data.
+This project started as a training project based on a notebook [1] to answer questions about the seven wonders of the ancient world.
+Then, we wanted it to develop it into an AI system with the RAG algorithm.

 ## Requirements

-To run the AI models in the project, you will need a OPENAI API KEY token for the commercial OpenAI model or HF_API_TOKEN token for the open source AI model.
+To run the AI models in the project, you will need an OPENAI API KEY token for the commercial OpenAI model or an HF_API_TOKEN token for the open source AI model.
 They should be set in your local environment as follows:
 ```
 OPENAI_API_KEY=''
 ```